kaylamarietorres/kaylamarietorres.github.io/essays/UIframeworks.md

 ## The Complexity of UI Frameworks
-UI frameworks are collections of pre-written HTML, CSS, and JacaScript code which accelerate the process of web development.
+UI frameworks are collections of pre-written HTML, CSS, and JavaScript code which accelerate the process of web development.
 They offer a cohesive set of design patterns, responsive layouts, and interactive elements, simplifying the creation of modern, mobile-friendly websites.
 And learning how to use these frameworks can be just as complicated at first, as it uses its own syntax.

 ### Raw HTML and CSS
 Creating this website in HTML and CSS focusing on the history of each browser was not extremely complicated, however the website itself has a very simple look in general.
 <img class="img-fluid" src="../img/browser.png">

 ### The Bootstrap 5 Experience
 There are several advantages to using bootstrap 5 over raw HTML and CSS for web developers looking to streamline the development process.
-With Bootstrap 5 you can quickly buid a functional and and visually appealing prototype using its predesigned componenets.
+With Bootstrap 5 you can quickly build a functional and visually appealing prototype using its components.
 While creating a responsive layout from scratch using only HTML and CSS can be complex, BS5 has a responsive grid system that allows you to create responsive designs effortlessly.
 For instance, you can use the col-md-6 class to make a div take up half the width of the screen on medium-sized devices using this code snippet:

 ```cpp
 <div class="col-md-6">